Healthy Hooves is a nutritionally-balanced, low-calorie, high-fibre feed for leisure horses and ponies with added

 Typical analysis (%) ‘as fed’

-Alfalfa pellets, cereal straw, alfalfa, molasses, rape seed oil, garlic, vitamin and mineral premix, mould inhibitor
+Straw pellets, alfalfa pellets, cereal straw, alfalfa, molasses, rapeseed oil, vitamin and mineral premix, garlic, mould inhibitor.

 The visual appearance of the actual product may vary due to environmental conditions during growth and time of harvest.